openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-menu-menu.md

 # Menu

-A menu displayed in a vertical list format.
+A menu displayed in vertical list format.

 > **Note:**
 >
-> The Menu component must be used in conjunction with the [bindMenu](cj-universal-attribute-menu.md#func-bindmenu---unit) or [bindContextMenu](cj-universal-attribute-menu.md#func-bindcontextmenu---unit-responsetype) methods and cannot be used as a standalone regular component.
+> The Menu component must be used in conjunction with the [bindMenu](cj-universal-attribute-menu.md#func-bindmenu---unit) or [bindContextMenu](cj-universal-attribute-menu.md#func-bindcontextmenu---unit-responsetype) methods.
+It cannot be used as a standalone regular component.

 ## Import Module